 A cluster of wildfires continue to burn 74 kilometres north of Tumbler Ridge.
-Three of the fires have now merged into one blaze that’s listed at 185 hectares in size.
+Three of the fires have merged into one blaze that grew to 265 hectares in size.

-Ground crews and heavy equipment are working to prevent the fire from crossing the highway, while helicopters and airtankers are fighting the blaze from the sky.
+Ground crews and heavy equipment were working to prevent the fire from crossing the highway, while helicopters and airtankers are fighting the blaze from the sky.

 “Crews are actively working to contain the fire and reduce the risk of spot fires, especially with the aid of overnight ignition operations to bring the fire perimeter to the highway in a controlled manner, reducing the risk of uncontrolled growth across Highway 52,” said the Wildfire Service.